 First Occurrence Repeated Occurrence

-Minimum: Short-term Suspension Extended Suspension
+Minimum: Student Conference and Counselor Referral Counselor Referral and Parent Involvement

-Maximum: Extended Suspension Expulsion
+Maximum: Short-term Suspension Expulsion

-2. Unwelcome physical contact based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
-Examples include physical acts of aggression including pushing or fighting based on protected characteristics.
-For unwelcome physical contact of a sexual nature, see Sexual Misconduct/Sexual Assault.
+2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
+Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the touching occurred through or under clothing; or pushing or fighting based on protected characteristics.

 First Occurrence Repeated Occurrence

-Minimum: Short-term Suspension Extended Suspension
+Minimum: Student Conference and Counselor Referral Counselor Referral and Parent Involvement

 Maximum: Extended Suspension Expulsion

-Hazing (see Board policy JFCF)

-Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
-Hazing may occur even when all students involved are willing participants.
+Hazing (see Board policy JFCG) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
+Hazing can occur even when all students involved are willing participants.